carpentries-incubator/lesson-R-packaging/_episodes/09-data.md

 > ## Discussion
 > When do you think is it useful for a package to include data that do not have the `.rda` or `.RData` extensions?
 > > ## Solution
-> > Having files without the _R_ extensions is when one of the main purposes of the package is to read external files.
+> > Having files without the _R_ extensions is useful when one of the main purposes of the package is to read external files.
 For instance, the  [readr](https://readr.tidyverse.org/) package loads rectangular data from files where the values are comma- or tab-separated.
 > {: .solution}
 >
 > If you were to store some raw data in your package, where would you store them?
 How would you load them?